Deltares/pyflwdir/CONTRIBUTING.rst

     $ git clone git@github.com:Deltares/pyflwdir.git
     $ cd pyflwdir

-Then, make and activate a new pyflwdir conda environment based on the environment.yml file contained in the repository:
+Then, make and activate a new pyflwdir conda environment based on the `environment.yml` file contained in the repository:

 .. code-block:: console

-    $ conda env create -f envs/pyflwdir-dev.yml
+    $ conda env create -f environment.yml
-    $ conda activate pyflwdir-dev
+    $ conda activate pyflwdir

 Finally, build and install PyFlwDir: